-With the extreme heat and drought that we are experiencing this summer, many are concerned about the health survival of their trees, shrubs and landscapes.
-Here at Trees Forever we are working closely with our community and landowner partners who have planted new projects this year or in recent years, to make sure they have all the information they need to help protect and preserve their new trees, roadside plantings, and other planting projects.
+Extreme heat and drought can have a serious impact on the health and survival of trees, shrubs and landscapes.
+At Trees Forever we work closely with our community and landowner partners who have planted projects to make sure they have all the information they need to help protect and preserve new trees, roadside plantings, and other planting projects during times of drought.

-Click Here to view a tip sheet that was sent to our community tree planting partners recently.
+Click Here to view a tip sheet that contains information about helping to ensure tree survival during times of drought.